The Grandmaster’s Triangle

 What is the Grandmaster's Triangle in shooting?

-The Grandmaster's Triangle is a concept that breaks down shooting positions into three core components: Mobility, Durability, and Stability.
-It highlights the inherent trade-offs involved, suggesting that improving one aspect often means sacrificing another.
+The Grandmaster's Triangle is a shooting concept that breaks down positions into three core trade-offs: Mobility, Durability, and Stability.
+It helps shooters understand that optimizing one element often means compromising another, guiding them to find the best balance for their situation.

 More Training & Techniques Videos You Might Like